legido-ai-workspace/docker-qwen-code/README.md

 - Reduces the final image size by only including necessary runtime dependencies
 - Improves security by minimizing the attack surface in the final image
 - Ensures better layer caching for faster builds

+### Build Automation

+The project includes several tools to simplify building and managing the Docker image:

+1. **Build script** (`build.sh`): A script that handles building and optionally pushing the image with proper Docker group ID configuration.

+2. **Makefile**: Provides convenient commands for common tasks:
+   - `make build`: Build the Docker image
+   - `make push`: Push the image to registry
+   - `make run`: Run the container in detached mode
+   - `make stop`: Stop and remove the running container
+   - `make exec`: Execute qwen command in the running container
+   - `make shell`: Access shell in the running container
+   - `make test`: Run a quick test to verify the container works
+   - `make clean`: Remove built images
+   - `make login`: Login to GitHub Container Registry

+3. **GitHub Actions workflow**: Automatically builds and pushes the image to GitHub Container Registry when changes are pushed to the main branch.

 ## Usage